timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

     ws.subscribe(["USDT/USD", "USDC/USD"])
     ```

-You can also notice there’s a line in the code example to keep the connection
+You can also notice there's a line in the code example to keep the connection
 alive *forever:*  `ws.keep_alive()`.
 It makes sure the connection will stay
 active until it gets terminated.
-If you don’t add this line the connection
+If you don't add this line the connection
 might break instantly.

 1. Now run the Python script: